wumm-project/wumm-project.github.io/SIM.md

 planned curricula in "Systematic Innovation Methodologies" at different HEI (higher educational institutions) with the requirements and needs of industry.

-The focus of the action is on cooperation between Programme Countries (the strongest expressed interest in an application came so far from the EU countries Germany, France and Finland) but organisations from Partner Countries can also be involved, if the added value is appropriately expressed.
+The focus of the action is on cooperation between Programme Countries but organisations from Partner Countries can also be involved, if the added value is appropriately expressed.
+(Programme Guide, p.
+133)

-* "As a general rule, Knowledge Alliances target the cooperation between organisations established in Programme Countries.
-However, organisations from Partner Countries can be involved in a Knowledge Alliance, as partners (not as applicants), if their participation brings an essential added value to the project".
-(All citations from the Programme Guide)
+Full Partners:
+* Leipzig University (applicant, coordination), Germany - Gräbe, Neumuth, Lautenschläger
+* INSA Strasbourg, France - Cavallucci
+* HS Offenburg, Germany - Livotov
+* BUT Brno, Czech Republic - Busov
+* UTC Cluj-Napoca, Romania - Brad
+* HTL Wolfsberg, Austria - Jantschgi
+* LUT Lappeenranta, Finland - Chechurin
+* (?)
+Schaeffler AG, Germany - Lau
+* Target Innovation Minsk, Belarus - Shpakovski
+* (?)
+NPK Consult Moscow, Russia - Redkolis
+* BM TRIZ Chelyabinsk, Russia - Kozhemyako

-Trainings in "Systematic Innovation Methodologies" address "cross cutting" methodological skills that are useful for engineers, computer scientists and other professionals, hence fit "developing entrepreneurship mind-set and skills" (Programme Guide) and should be included as "general studies" in the course of studies in different specialities.
+Trainings in "Systematic Innovation Methodologies" address "cross cutting" methodological skills that are useful for engineers, computer scientists and other professionals, hence fit "developing entrepreneurship mind-set and skills" (Programme Guide, p.
+106) and should be included as "general studies" in the curricula of different specialities.
 The content of such programs should be developed and coordinated in close coordination with the needs of industry application partners.

 * "Knowledge Alliances implement a coherent and comprehensive set of interconnected activities which are flexible and adaptable to different current and future contexts and developments across Europe".